Robot-Dreams-RO/devops_engineer/source/2_linux/0_introduction.rst

 .. note::

-    When you don't know what do to, google the problem, if you don't know what to seach, read the documentation :).
+    When you don't know what do to, google the problem, if you don't know what to search, read the documentation :).

 =======================
 Why are we using Linux?